uvarc/rc-website/content/userinfo/rivanna/overview.md

 <div class="card shadow col-md-5 p-3 mb-5 bg-white rounded" style="margin-right:3rem;border:solid 1px #ccc;"">
   <div class="card-body">
     <h5 class="card-title">Running Jobs</h5>
     <p class="card-text">Your code is ready.
 Your data is in place.
-Learn how to run your jobs across the cluster, and advanced SLURM features.</p>
+Learn how to run your jobs across the cluster, and other advanced SLURM features.</p>
     <a href="/userinfo/rivanna/slurm/"><button class="btn btn-warning">Learn More</button></a>
   </div>
 </div>